mootools/mootools-core/Docs/Slick/Slick.md

 Selector: not {#Selector:not}
 -------------------------------------

-Matches all elements that do not match the single selector.
+Matches all elements that do not match the selector.

 ### Usage: